terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/fscloud/README.md

 - A sample virtual private cloud (VPC).
 - A context-based restriction (CBR) rule to only allow MongoDB to be accessible from within the VPC.

-:exclamation: **Important:** In this example, only the IBM Cloud Databases for MongoDB instance complies with the IBM Cloud Framework for Financial Services.
-Other parts of the infrastructure do not necessarily comply.
+:exclamation: **Important:** In this example, the IBM Cloud Databases for MongoDB module complies with the IBM Cloud Framework for Financial Services.
 ## Before you begin

 - You need a Hyper Protect Crypto Services instance and root key available in the region that you want to deploy your MongoDB database instance to.